-- 67 The Bedretto Underground Laboratory for Geosciences and Geoenergy is an ETH infrastructure and is financed by ETH - 68 Immobilien.
-The Bedretto Lab experiments are funded by the Swiss Federal Office of Energy (SFOE) (project VALTER), by - 69 the EU Horizon 2020 (project DESTRESS), by the EU initiative Geothermica EraNet (project ZoDrEx and project SPINE), - 70 the Werner von Siemens Stiftung (project MISS) and by ERC (project FEAR).
-The Bedretto tunnel is property of the - 71 Matterhorn Gotthard Bahnen (MGB).
-Help from Simone Zaugg and Shihuai Zhang on figure editing is greatly appreciated. - 72 (Ye and Ghassemi, 2018)(Rudnicki and Rice, 1975)
+Financial support.
+The BedrettoLab experiments are funded by the Swiss Federal Office of Energy (SFOE) (project VALTER), by the EU Horizon 2020 (project DESTRESS), by the EU initiative Geothermica - EraNet (projects ZoDrEx and SPINE), the Werner Siemens-Stiftung (project MISS) and by ERC (project SyG FEAR).